 This is similar to how a single web page can be composed of content from multiple URIs (e.g. the page text, images, the JavaScript, a CSS file etc.).

-Example: An assembly of files that represented the video, audio, captions and timing files for a movie would be a document.
+Example: An assembly of files that represented the video, audio, captions, and timing files for a movie would be a document.

 Counterexample: A binder file used to bind together the various exhibits for a legal case would not be a document.